IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: EXPERIMENTS

-As the output of the neural network was a multivariable and PPO was one of widely used state-of-the-art on-policy algorithm in the field of robotic control, we chose the following methods as baseline: PPO \cite{schulman2017proximal} and PPO-AEP \cite{9636681}.

-Fig.~\ref{figure5} shows the comparison between the proposed method with the baseline methods.
-It should be noted that the baselines used the same neural network, parameters, state-action representation and reward function.
-The learning curves, as shown in Fig.~\ref{figure5} (a) and (c), indicated that our method could get higher reward in the same condition.
-Fig.~\ref{figure5} (b) and (d) also illustrated that the success rate of our method reached the higher value in reaching task with and without obstacles.
+To demonstrate the superiority of our approach, we compared it with six state-of-the-art algorithms.
+We chose the following methods as the baselines: PPO-AEP \cite{9636681}, PPO \cite{schulman2017proximal}, Advantage Actor-Critic (A2C)\cite{kwon2017a2c}, Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous}, Soft Actor-Critic (SAC) \cite{haarnoja2018soft} and Twin Delayed DDPG (TD3) \cite{dankwa2019twin}.
+Fig.~\ref{figure6} showed the comparison between the proposed method with the baseline methods.
+It should be noted that the baselines used the same neural network, parameters, state-action representation, and reward function.
+The learning curves, as shown in Fig.~\ref{figure6} (a) and (d), indicated that our method could get the highest reward in the same condition.
+Fig.~\ref{figure6} (b) and (e) also illustrated that the success rate of our method reached the highest value in the reaching task with and without obstacles especially when the threshold is set below $50$ mm.